NWP Monthly Digest | January 2026

 Not mistaking familiarity for diversification

-Some of the most expensive sentences in personal finance sound completely reasonable:
+Some of the costly sentences in personal finance may sound reasonable:

-Sometimes you can do it yourself.
-Many people should.
-But the real question is whether you're doing it with a process that catches your blind spots—or just the hollow assurance of lemon juice.
+Sometimes you can do it yourself—and many people should.
+But the real question is whether you're doing it with a process that catches your blind spots, or the hollow assurance of lemon juice.

-Here's the tricky part: blind spots rarely show up when markets are calm and life is smooth.
-They show up under pressure—when a big decision has a deadline, when emotions run high, or when multiple parts of your plan collide at once.
-That's why the value of a good advisor isn't picking the next winner.
-It's building a system that holds up when conditions change.
+Here's the tricky part: blind spots rarely show up when markets are calm.
+They emerge under pressure—when a big decision has a deadline, when emotions are high, or when multiple parts of your plan collide at once.
+That's why a good advisor's value is building a system that holds up when conditions change.

 Even Titans Implode